 c=b because the target is on the radius of a circle around the axis formed by the two foci.
-To be precise, this makes our ellipsoid a spheroid and since it is likely that the target will be making it a prolate spheroid.
+To be precise, this makes our ellipsoid a spheroid and since it is likely that the target will be much closer than any of the satellites a will be larger than b, making it a prolate spheroid.
 In the current ellipsoid: